Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 180 degrees counter-clockwise such that the followers hand slides around the back of your neck and down your left arm, leaving you in an [open] position.

+#### Weird handshake left-side pass inside pivot turn right picture hold walk-around into open position

+Start form a [handshake] or a [weird handshake].
+Lead an inside chain turn and then go into a [right picture] position and then do a two-step walk-around before anchoring back.
+On steps 1 and 2, lead two steps back and prep a left-side pass with an inside chain turn.
+On steps 3&4, lead the inside chain turn such that instead of drawing a halo over the follower, your right hand draws s partial halo do you can bring your right hand behind her head, then behind your left shoulder, head, and finally to your right shoulder.
+On &4, your left hand should also be extended at chest-level so that you catch the follower's back by the end of the rotation.
+By the end of &4, you should look like you are standing together to take a picture!
+On 4 also make sure to make s bigger step than usual.
+You are not stepping into the slot, you are stepping past it, since steps 4, 5, and 6 are part of the walk-around.
+On the walk-around, the follower will step backwards and stay in place, while you step forwards around her for 0.5 turns.
+Finally on 7&8, you will move away from each other while her arm slides down your left hand so you will end up in [open] position.

 ### Whips

 #### Basket whip